Lemoncode/webinar-typescript/02 Webpack/README.md

 In this sample we are going to configure all necessary stuff to work with Webpack and TypeScript.

-We will start from basic webpack configuration about copy an HTML template and insert all bundles using `html-webpack-plugin`.
+We will start from basic webpack configuration (_00 start point_) about copy an HTML template and insert all bundles using `html-webpack-plugin`.

 # Steps to build it